 Although they weathered some close calls and an injury to Neil O’Donnell combined with two subpar games from Bubby Brister, they qualified as only bumps in the road: The 1992 Steelers entered the playoffs as the AFC’s number one seed.

 - The cover of Steelers Digest said it all, “A Run for the Ring.”

 There’s something electric about a home playoff game played in front of a fan base that believes in your team, and even on TV, it was evident that the fans at Three Rivers Stadium believed.

 - History shows that Bill Cowher’s 1992 Steelers weren’t quite cut out to be champions.

 Cowher started Neil O’Donnell.
 O’Donnell wasn’t fully healthy and it is a decision Cowher now regrets.
 The Steelers crossed mid-field over a half dozen times, yet could only score 3 points.
 4th string cornerback Richard Shelton infamously dropped an interception that had pick six written all over it.

 But the fact that the Steelers Digest could even discuss a Super Bowl run revealed just how thoroughly Bill Cowher’s arrival had transformed the Pittsburgh Steelers.

 - The transformation went beyond the city of Pittsburgh.

 And that’s the real achievement of Bill Cowher’s first season: The 1992 Steelers didn’t succeed in winning the Super Bowl, but Cowher Power had succeeded in awakening Steelers Nation.

-Thanks for visiting.
+Thanks for reading.
+For the next article in the series “1993 Pittsburgh Steelers: Bill Cowher’s Boys Not Ready for Prime Time” click here.
 To access our full series on Bill Cowher click here (and scroll up or down).